Taco Bell: Portugal

 The first Taco Bell store was opened in 2019, with 11 restaurants spread across the country in 2021.

 Romania

 The first Taco Bell store opened in Romania's capital, Bucharest, on October 12, 2017, and by the end of 2024, it had expanded to 16 locations nationwide.

 Serbia

 Taco Bell opened its first store in Serbia, in the capital city of Belgrade, on November 20, 2025, at the Ušće Shopping Center.
 Serbia is the second country of the former Yugoslavia in which Taco Bell is present.
+Second opened in Novi Sad.

 Spain

 Spain is the most important market for Taco Bell in Europe.
 The outlets are in various towns on the mainland, on Mallorca and on the Canary Islands.
 There are 119 Taco Bell branches by early 2024, more than twice than in 2017 when Taco Bell had 32 branches in Spain.
 The first Taco Bell in Spain was opened at Naval Station Rota in 2004 and is available only to those authorized to access the naval base.
 The first Taco Bell for the public was opened in the Islazul Shopping Mall, Madrid, in December 2008.
 Yum!
 Brands announced that it would open additional restaurants in Spain in early 2009 as part of a test trial for the European market.
 The second location of Taco Bell in Spain was opened at the La Vaguada Shopping Mall, Madrid in March 2010.